-Anything that has been designed in the past to run on a PICASO Processor can theoretically run on this DIABLO16 Module with minor changes.
-Please ensure you contact the 4D Systems' support team if unsure if upgrading from a PICASO product and wanting to design with or change over to this uLCD-35DT Module.
+Anything that has been designed in the past to run on a PICASO Processor or uLCD-43P/PT/PCT intelligent display can theoretically run on this DIABLO16 Module with minor changes.
+Please ensure you contact the 4D Systems' support team if unsure if upgrading from a PICASO product and wanting to design with or change over to this uLCD-43D/DT/DCT Module.